 - Make wholegrain or wholemeal toast, and add toppings.
 Try a small serve of baked beans, tomatoes, creamed corn, mushrooms or reduced-fat cottage cheese.

 - Have some high-fibre wholegrain cereal such as rolled oats, wheat biscuits or bran cereals.
 Add some fruit – fresh, stewed or canned.

 - Poach, boil or scramble eggs with reduced fat milk and serve with tomatoes, spinach, mushrooms and salmon.
 Serve on wholegrain or wholemeal bread.

 - Have a sandwich with wholemeal or wholegrain bread.
 Fill with lots of salad vegetables and a small serving of lean meat, skinless chicken, canned fish, hummus or a reduced fat cheese

 - Make an interesting salad with plenty of different vegetables.
-Include lean meats, skinless poultry, fish or legumes (like four bean mix or chickpeas) or skinless chicken.
+Include, , fish, legumes (like four bean mix or chickpeas) or skinless chicken.
 Try adding fresh fruit or nuts.
 You could add wholemeal pasta, brown rice, couscous or noodles.

-- Make a stir-fry with lots of vegetables and some lean meat, skinless chicken or fish.
+- Make a stir-fry with lots of vegetables and, fish or skinless chicken.
 Use canola, sunflower, soybean, olive, sesame or peanut oil.
 Flavour with garlic, onion, chilli or ginger and add some legumes or plain, unsalted nuts.
 Serve with brown rice.

-- Grill or roast a lean cut of meat, skinless poultry or fish, and flavour with herbs, spices or garlic.
+- Grill or roast fish, or skinless poultry , and flavour with herbs, spices or garlic.
 Serve with vegetables or salad and a grain-based food, such as wholemeal pasta, brown rice, couscous or polenta.

-- Make burritos, tacos or tortilla wraps using, red kidney beans.
-Add plenty of vegetables to the mixture and use reduced fat unflavoured yoghurt or avocado as a topping
+- Make burritos, tacos or tortilla wraps using, red kidney beans or skinless chicken.
+Add plenty of vegetables to the mixture and use unflavoured yoghurt or avocado as a topping